Lay the axe to the root

 Thank you!!!

-I coordinate wonderful health and worshipful events and conferences online and onsite as a gospel medical missionary at Uchee Pines, a total plant-based health retreat, where doctors and practitioners specialize in lifestyle medicine.
-For more details, visit https://www.ucheepines.org/events
+I coordinate wonderful health and worship events and conferences online and onsite as a gospel medical missionary at Uchee Pines, a total plant-based health retreat, where doctors and practitioners specialize in lifestyle medicine.
+For event details, visit https://www.ucheepines.org/events

 Therefore, if at any time you fail to receive this post as a text, please visit